Big Dipper (band): History

 In 1986, two former Volcano Suns members, bassist Steve Michener (also in Dumptruck) and guitarist/vocalist Gary Waleik recruited guitarist/vocalist Bill Goffrier (formerly of the Embarrassment) and drummer Jeff Oliphant (formerly of XS and the Iron Gerbils); Waleik and Oliphant were cousins.
 Goffrier had struck up a friendship with Waleik when he attended a Volcano Suns gig in mid-1985, and the next year, they formed Big Dipper.

 Big Dipper recorded a six-song demo, and one of the tracks, "Faith Healer", received regular airplay from local college radio stations.
 Their first release was the 1987 extended play Boo-Boo, issued by Homestead Records (and by Demon Records in the UK).
 Their first full-length studio album, Heavens, released later in 1987, was later described by AllMusic as "one of the finest American indie albums of its era".
 The album sleeve featured Goffrier's painting of a UFO.

 Their second album, Craps, followed in 1988.
 One of the tracks on the album reflected Goffrier's interest in extraterrestrial phenomena, with the song "Semjase" focusing on Swiss farmer Billy Meier, who in the 1970s claimed to have been regularly visited by a female from the Pleaides.
-Having fullfilled their contractual obligations to Homestead, Big Dipper opted to leave Homestead and look for a label that had better distribution.
+Having fulfilled their contractual obligations to Homestead, Big Dipper opted to leave Homestead and look for a label that had better distribution.

 Big Dipper signed to Epic Records for 1990's Slam.
 Michener left the band, and they continued with various players for two years, splitting up in 1992 after releasing the "Approach of a Human Being" single (1991, Feel Good All Over) and recording more than an album's worth of material.

 In 2008, Merge Records released Supercluster: The Big Dipper Anthology, a 3-disc collection of Big Dipper's Homestead recordings, with additional material including the unreleased tracks recorded after Michener left.
 This renewed interest prompted the band to reform for some live shows in April 2008.

 In 2009, the Big Dipper songs "All Going Out Together", "She's Fetching" and "Younger Bums" were featured in the Rock Band video game series.

 In 2011, their 1987 song "All Going Out Together" appeared in the Mark Pellington film I Melt with You, and on its soundtrack.

 In November 2012, the reformed Big Dipper released their first new studio album in 22 years, Big Dipper Crashes on the Platinum Planet, on Almost Ready Records.

 Their song "Ron Klaus Wrecked His House" appeared in the 2016 film Gold, and on its soundtrack.